IBM/appconfiguration-go-admin-sdk/README.md

 where *Item* can be replaced with Collection, Feature or Segment.

 Refer [this](https://cloud.ibm.com/apidocs/app-configuration) for details on the input parameters for each SDK method.

+Note -> You need to have the required access (READER/WRITER/MANAGER/CONFIG_OPERATOR) to the instances for respective APIs.

 **For more details on the above points, refer 'sampleProgram.go' in 'examples' directory.**
 ### Create Collection